byuccl/bfat/docs/fault_report.md

 3. The fault message, stating that this bit upset created an open within the specified design net.
 4. The pip which was deactivated by this bit upset, causing the open within the specified net
 5. The affected resources from the net being cut off.
 BFAT will trace the path that the net would have taken through the FPGA in order to track which design resources were affected by this event.
-6. Tcl command to select the pip which was deactivated
-7. Tcl command to select the net which was opened
+6. Tcl commands to select the pip which was deactivated, the net which was opened, and the downstream affected resources
-8. Tcl command to select all of the design elements which were found during the trace of this net

 ---